11 Tips to adopt an adult Cat, and Support a Purrfect Home

 Your new cat may like to hide initially as they may be feeling a bit uncertain.
 Leave them where they’re hiding (so long as they are safe) and sit quietly in the room so they can adjust to their new surroundings.
 Let them come out when they are feeling confident to do so.
 Hiding treats in different areas of their room may encourage them to explore the space.

 When greeting your new feline friend, get down to their level, put out your hand and call their name, waiting for them to approach you.
 Let them sniff your hand and rub against it before trying to stroke them on their head.
 If they sniff and move away, try again another time.
-Learn cat body language and how to respond to happy cat signs.
 Try playing with a toy - fishing rod toys are great as your new cat doesn’t need to get too close which can make them nervous.
 Set aside regular playtime with your cat to build the trust and bond between you!

 11. Let Them Explore the Rest of the House

 Once your cat seems to be settled in this room, they can start to explore the rest of the house but make sure you take into consideration the other family members - 2 or 4 legged - and ensure your kitty can always get back to the room where they feel comfortable.
 You can then start to spread out resources and introduce new locations for the litter tray, food bowl etc.